bigoren/ll-teensy-player/README.md

 User should have micro SD card with compatible files, in the format specified below.
 Goto File -> Examples -> ll-teensy-player to see a few examples on how to use.
 To use the library, `#include "SdLedsPlayer.h"` in your code, then define an object of type `SdLedsPlayer`.
-The object constructor receives number of pixels in each of the 8 strings, and two buffers for led data which the user mush define and supply to the library.

 # Main loop
 The library let the user handle the main loop, so that extra logic can be done between every frame.